jkennedy559/jkennedy559.github.io/_posts/2020-04-16-LogRegTitanic.md

 ### Prediction ###

 I'm going to put all this together and fit the parameters for our survival model using the logic discussed.
 The model accuracy comes out at about 78%.
-Given 62% of passengers in the training set didn't survive we have improved upon a blanket death sentence for everyone by 16%.
+Given 62% of passengers in the training set didn't survive we have improved upon a blanket death sentence to everyone by 16%.

-I skimed over preprocessing and did no feature engineering or regularisation so this model is unlikely to do well on the test set.
 I will follow this up with another post documenting on how I got on trying to improve performance.

 ```python
 # Update parameters with a learning rate and set of partial derivatives